Comments: To view or download the complete regulation, click on the link to it in the box above these comments.

 4. Procedures for Discharge of Members of the DEP/SMCR Prior to IADT

-a.
-District commanding officers may effect discharges for members of the DEP and members of the SMCR awaiting IADT under the provisions contained in the current edition of MCO P1900.16.
-At their discretion, they may authorize recruiting station commanding officers to effect the requested discharges.
-Entry-level status begins upon enlisting in any Reserve component and terminates 180 days after the beginning of entry-level active duty training.
+b.
+District commanding officers may effect discharges for members of the DEP and members of the SMCR awaiting IADT under the provisions contained in the current edition of MCO P1900.16 (Short Title MARCORSEPMAN).
+They may authorize recruiting station commanding officers to effect the requested discharges.
+Reserve component entry-level status begins upon enlisting and terminates 180 days after the beginning of entry-level active duty training.
 Therefore, these discharges will be categorized as "uncharacterized entry-level separations."
 Under normal circumstances, these discharges do not require a DD 214, or discharge certificate (DD Form 256).
 The letter format in figure 4-3, page 4-65, will be the only correspondence used to effect an "uncharacterized entry-level separation."